Listen to This Article:

 Certified Master Pastry Chef®

 This chef has the highest degree of professional baking and pastry knowledge and skill.
-Applicants must be either a CEPC® or Certified Culinary Educator, and they need letters of recommendation from at least two current CMPCs or CMCs.
-The exam takes eight days and is notoriously difficult.
-There are currently only 11 CMPCs today, including Escoffier Director of Culinary Industry Development Frank Vollkommer.
+Criteria are undergoing reevaluation, and applications are temporarily on hold.
+Before this pause, applicants must have been either a CEPC® or Certified Culinary Educator, and they needed letters of recommendation from at least two current CMPCs or CMCs.
+The exam took eight days and was notoriously difficult.
+There are currently only 11 CMPCs today.

 Educator Certifications from ACF